1908 - 1913

 Among the minor differences between the No.7 & No.10 models were the additions of a more ergonomic line space lever and an arched metal strip behind the ribbon selector to protect the enamel.

 So who's the rather steadfast and intense looking fellow in the photo?
-Well, that's Albert Jelley (1868 - 1943), the original owner of the Salter No.10 pictured on this page.
+Well, that's Albert Jelley (1868 - 1943), the original owner of the Salter No.10 serial numbered 19,671, that is pictured here.
 Albert was a Master Builder by trade.
 The photo was taken outside his business on Garratt Lane in Earlsfield, London.
 His Salter was kept safe all these years by his family.
 It even migrated with them to Australia in 1966 where it's been since.
 Albert's descendants were gracious enough to pass it along to me.

 The No.10 would be the last of the downstroke, three-bank models that George Salter & Company would produce.
 Their successor would be the Salter Visible.
 The Skandia was a Salter No.10 rebranded for the Scandinavian markets.